Get to know More about red barn

-Over $1,000 in awards are presented annually.
+Two prizes will be awarded: One for Best in Show, and the other for 1st time Exhibitor.
 Arts and crafts are judged on uniqueness, originality, and quality of work.
-Judges for each division are respected professionals in the arts community and are not KAA staff.
+Judges for each division are within the arts community and are not KAA staff.

 Parking and Safety

 Free public parking lots are located one block from the square.
 A designated handicapped drop-off and pick-up area is accessible to those in need.
 First aid is available at the information booth located at the corner of Franklin and Washington Streets.
-Kirksville City Police and Sheriff ’s Department are present during the event.
+The Adair County Sheriff ’s Department is present during the event.

 Exhibitor spaces are approximately 10’x15’ wide on the street.
 Spaces are assigned by the jury committee.
 Artists and crafters must provide all display furnishings such as tables, chairs, display boards, tents, and accessories.
 If your booth requires a back please note on your application as booths with backs cannot be placed in front of businesses.
 Demonstrations by the exhibitors during the festival are encouraged.

 Hotel reservations should be made well in advance as it will also be Truman State University Family Weekend.